-Kali released with huge expectations and with the burden to reach the ‘level’.
-Kali is Sameer Thahir’s second film with Dulquer Salmaan.
-Even though most of the posters gave a completely romantic feel about the movie, the title, and later, the trailer pointed at what the film is all about.
+“Kali” was released with huge expectations and the burden to reach a certain ‘level’.
+It marks Sameer Thahir’s second film with Dulquer Salmaan.
+While most of the posters conveyed a completely romantic feel about the movie, the title and later the trailer pointed to what the film is truly about.

-Kali is all about a short-tempered husband, and his beautiful wife who is trying to control his temper, to be with him as they dreamed.
-His anger takes them to face drastic changes in their life.
-They, now, must face the issues, the pain, control his anger and reconcile with each other to be united.
+“Kali” revolves around a short-tempered husband and his beautiful wife who is trying to control his temper to be with him as they dreamed.
+His anger leads them to face drastic changes in their life.
+Now, they must confront the issues, the pain, control his anger, and reconcile with each other to be united.
 In one sentence, the story is rich.
-Kali combines not only good acting and directing, but also includes the viewers with the story.
+“Kali” combines not only good acting and directing but also engages the viewers with the story.

-What is most impressive about the script is that, it doesn’t have the usual ‘hero’, the ‘Harischandran’ and the ‘Jesus Christ’, who is all good.
-It deals with a character with flaws, does few things that can’t be forgiven, but the viewers feel compassion for the character.
-The characters here have their own shades, good and bad, they look real and the situations they get into have reasonable reasons, not ‘simply’.
-This is an excellently written movie, with an impressive plot line.
-Sameer Thahir is a great cinematographer (Bangalore Days) and he, again, proves that he is a very good director too (after Neelakasham Pachcha Kadal Chuvanna Bhoomi).
-He presented the story tightly constructed that can really speak to the viewer if he is listening.
+What is most impressive about the script is that it doesn’t have the usual ‘hero’, the ‘Harischandran’ or the ‘Jesus Christ’, who is all good.
+It presents a character with flaws who performs actions that are unforgivable, yet the viewers empathize with the character.
+The characters here have their own shades, both good and bad, they look real, and the situations they get into have reasonable reasons, not ‘simply’.
+This is an excellently written movie, with an impressive plotline.
+Sameer Thahir, a great cinematographer (Bangalore Days), proves once again that he is a very good director too (after Neelakasham Pachcha Kadal Chuvanna Bhoomi).
+He presents the story in a tightly constructed manner that can truly resonate with the viewer who is attentive.

-Chemban Vinod Jose, Vinayakan and Soubin Shahir, with stunning performance put in by all the cast, this movie is sure to make you watch it not once but over and over.
-Gopi Sunder’s background music is impressive and so are the songs.
-The music helps to bring out the true emotions and tensions of the film.
-Visuals are beautiful and special mention for the costumes as well.
+With stunning performances from Chemban Vinod Jose, Vinayakan, and Soubin Shahir, this movie is sure to make you watch it not just once but over and over.
+Gopi Sunder’s background music is impressive, as are the songs.
+The music helps bring out the true emotions and tensions of the film.
+The visuals are beautiful, with special mention for the costumes.

-This movie is one which you cannot simply afford to miss!
-Look closer and you will find an absolute gem.
-See this movie, and more importantly, ‘think’ about this movie.
+This movie is one that you cannot simply afford to miss!
+Look closer, and you will find an absolute gem.